Scott Quigg: Quigg vs. Otake, Martínez

 Quigg made his fifth title defence against Hidenori Othake (22–1, 9 KOs) at the sold out Echo Arena in Liverpool on the undercard of Cleverly v Bellew II on 22 November 2014 live on Sky Sports Box Office.
 Otake was looking make history, bidding to become the first Japanese boxer to win a world title in the UK.
 This would only be the second time in boxing history that a Japanese boxer has come to England to challenge for the World title, the first was Mitsunori Seki, who was stopped in nine rounds by Howard Winstone in 1968 for the vacant WBC featherweight crown.
 Despite sustaining a large cut to the right eyebrow, Otake was able to take the bout to the full 12 rounds.
 The judges scored it (119–109 119–109 118–110) all in favour of Quigg.

-It was announced that Quigg would be making a sixth defence of his WBA world title by taking on experienced Spaniard Kiko Martinez (32–5, 24 KOs) on 18 July at the Manchester Arena.
+It was announced that Quigg would be making a sixth defence of his WBA Regular title by taking on experienced Spaniard Kiko Martinez (32–5, 24 KOs) on 18 July at the Manchester Arena.
 Martinez had recently lost the IBF crown to Frampton last September.
 Quigg struggled in the first round but floored Martinez in the second with a fierce uppercut and followed up with a further barrage until referee Terry O'Connor intervened, retaining his world title in the process.